eic/EicToyModel/README.md

 calorimeter behind it will be located in a proper place).

-It seems to be wise to check the integration volume actual location by means of the available library calls, and *tune* the detector geometry accordingly if needed.
+It seems to be wise to check the integration volume actual location by means of the available library calls, and *tune* the sub-detector geometry accordingly if needed.
+For instance, populate the endcap HCal integration volume by towers depending on which radial space is actually available.

 Apparently the community may want to decide exporting *individual* GDML objects describing the sub-detector integration volumes for a given version of the full EIC detector